-If you need to reduce by the flour by something obscure such as 1/8, just reduce everything by something easier to calculate such as 1/4.
+If you need to reduce the flour by a trickier ratio such as 1/8, just reduce everything by something easier to calculate such as 1/4.

-As the dough is being made in the machine, have handy extra flour to add to get the look and feel of it right while it is mixing, and don’t forget to measure and note how much extra you are adding.
+As the dough is being made in the machine the first time out, have handy extra flour to add to get the look and feel of it right while it is mixing, and don’t forget to measure and note how much extra you are adding.
 Check the dough five minutes after the mixing starts.
-It should be a smooth, slightly tacky ball congregating around the paddle.
+It should be a smooth, slightly tacky ball forming around the paddle.
 If it’s sticky or soft, you need more flour: if it appears really stiff or if the paddle is really labouring, it needs additional liquid a teaspoon at a time, and don’t forget to write down your additions!

 Note the maximum yeast amounts in the table above.
 Yeast in bread machines tends to be a far happier camper than outside of bread machines, as it is in an ideal temperature and humidity environment.
-So, you don’t need as much as in manual recipes.
+So, depending on the recipe, you may not need as much as you did in manual recipes.